williamoverton/FlightPath-Docs/docs/handling-data/search-params.md

 # Query String

-Query parameters are not part of routing, they can be access in the `req.query` object.
+Query parameters are not part of routing, they can be accessed in the `req.query` object.

 ## Get query / search paramater value